Himanshu-Dodiya/Food-delivery-app/README.md

-1. cd to that file
+1. cd to that folder
-2. run npm i
-3. npm install
+2. npm install
-4. npm start
+3. npm start